bzhouuu/EDAV-Final-Project-24/README.md

-# Exploratary data visualization and analysis final project
+# EDAV final project
+This repository contains final project for exploratory data visualization and analysis, taught by Professor Joyce Robbins at Columbia University.
+We explored MoMA dataset and visualized the acquisition taste of MoMA.